0xceba/burp_variables/README.md

 # Burp Variables
 ### Description
 This extension extends Burp Suite to support variables, à la Postman/Insomnia.
-This allows users to store and reuse values in Burp Suite requests.
+This allows users to store and reuse values in Burp requests.
 This extension supports referencing values in requests that come from the Repeater, Proxy, Intruder, Scanner, or Extensions tools.
 Variables are referenced with the notation `((variableName))` and can be included anywhere in a request.
-Variable data can be copied between disk projects by using Burp's [Import project file](https://portswigger.net/burp/documentation/desktop/projects/manage-project-files#importing-project-files) feature to import extension data.
+Variable data can be copied between projects by using the import and export options or by using Burp's [Import project file](https://portswigger.net/burp/documentation/desktop/projects/manage-project-files#importing-project-files) feature to import extension data.

 ### Usage
-1. Set the variable name-value pairs in the Variables tab:
+1. Set the variable name:value pairs in the Variables tab:

    ![Burp Variables tab](burp_variables1.png)
 2. Reference the variables in any request, such as in a Repeater request: